Amatalrahman/Ingenious-Hub/Ingenious Hub/Dicom_viewer/README.md

 1. Launch the DICOM viewer application.
 2. Use the file browser to load a DICOM file.
 3. Navigate through the following features:
-   - **Image Display:** View 2D, M2D, or 3D images as appropriate.
+   - **Image Display**: View 2D, M2D, or 3D images as appropriate.
-   - **Tags Exploration:** Explore all tags, search specific tags, or explore by category.
+   - **Tags Exploration**: Explore all tags, search specific tags, or explore by category.
-   - **Anonymization:** Anonymize the DICOM file with customizable prefix options.
+   - **Anonymization**: Anonymize the DICOM file with customizable prefix options.

 ---

 # 🌟 Watch the Demo Video Here! 🌟
 [Click to Watch the Video](https://drive.google.com/file/d/1-U6k1GCXTDIo3nV9pGvdfcCmBv1fT2xB/view?usp=drivesdk)

 ## Contribution